bartpiasek/bartpiasek/README.md

 I am currently working on one large project for my friend [Foodhunterki](https://www.instagram.com/foodhunterki/) :

 - [x] simple e-commerce with user authorization and cookies
+- [ ] rapidAPI integration - :hourglass:in progress
 - [ ] home page with blog
 - [ ] newsletter